 A treadmill allows you to walk, jog or run indoors.
 Speeds on the treadmill range from 1 mph to as much as 15 mph on some commercial treadmills.
 The ramp of the treadmill may also be adjusted from a 0 percent incline to about 15 percent.
 Some specially designed commercial treadmills provide as much as a 35 percent incline and even allow for downhill training with a minus 3 percent grade.

-The amount of calories you burn in either exercise depends on how hard you work, how efficient you are at the exercise and how much you weigh.
+The amount of calories you burn on the treadmill vs. the elliptical depends on how hard you work, how efficient you are at the exercise and how much you weigh.
 Beginners at any activity always burn more calories than someone who has trained her muscles to efficiently move.
-A 150-pound woman working at a moderate intensity burns between 250 and 300 calories in a half hour on the elliptical, says Harvard Health Publishing.
+A 155-pound woman working at a moderate intensity burns around 355 calories in a half hour on the elliptical, says Harvard Health Publishing.